IBM/pyCSM/docs/index.rst

    Available properties are defined in a Python dictionary.
 The current options are the following:

-   properties = {
-       "language": "en-US",  # Defines the language any translated results should be returned "verify": False,      # Set to True to verify the server side certificate "cert": None          # The client certificate }
+   * "language" - Defines the language any translated results should be returned.
+Default is "en-US".
+   * "verify"   - Set to True to verify the server side certificate.
+Default is False.
+   * "cert"     - The client certificate.
+Default is None.

    You can query for the current property values from either the client or the service.
    A dictionary is returned from both.

    Example Using Client:

    ``sessClient = session_client.sessionClient(server_address, server_port, username, password)``
    ``properties = sessClient.get_properties()``

    Example Using Service:

    ``session_service.get_properties()``

-   To modify the properties call the change_properties method on either the client or service depending on what interface you're using.
+   To modify the properties call the change_properties() method on either the client or service depending on what interface you're using.
 Pass in a dictionary containing the values you wish to change.

    Example Changing the language to French:

    ``my_properties = {"language": "de"}``
    ``sessClient.change_properties(my_properties)``